 Recently is also becoming famous the Bratislava stag to.
 Why don’t spend a couple of quiet days in the Slovakia Capital, visiting the main Bratislava tourist attractions.

 It is a small city, quiet yes, but your list of Bratislava things to do could be really long, trust us!

 1- Bratislava Castle – Top 10 places to visit in Bratislava

-It is on the top of a hill, surrounded by all Bratislava, on a clear day is even possible to see Vienna, just 50 Km away, and also the Hungarian border.
+The Castle of Bratislava is on the top of a hill.
+It is surrounded by all Bratislava landscapes.
+On a clear day from the top of this hill is even possible to see Vienna, just 50 Km away.
+Due Bratislava is really close to two borders, that make easy that you can see also the Hungarian border from the city Castle.

 Be on the top of the Hill give a clear Idea on how Bratislava was subject to attacks in the past.
 Today the Castle is the residence of the President of Slovakia, and venue of a lot of art gallery and gala events.

 The four towers of the castle are now on the euro coins of Slovakia, a symbol of the country.